kingfisherdirect/magento2-better-debug-hints/README.md

 **Console Helper**

 Use `layout()` function to investigate any HTML element.
 To inspect currently selected element in inspector use `layout($0)`

+**Graphviz Layout**

+Run `lh.debuggers.mageLayout.graph()` in developer tools console.
+Graph will be copied into clipboard.
+You can visualise it online here - http://magjac.com/graphviz-visual-editor/ or using this command `echo 'GRAPH_OUTPUT' | dot -Tsvg > output.svg`

 ## Credits